return to homepage

 1973.
 Romance / Melodrama / PG.
 Starring Timothy Bottoms (James T. Hart), Lindsay Wagner (Susan Field), John Houseman (Charles W. Kingsfield, Jr.)

-You'll see scenes filmed at Harvard Law School, located in Cambridge, although other parts of the movie were filmed in Toronto.
+You'll see some scenes filmed on the Harvard Law School campus, located in Cambridge, although many parts of the movie were filmed in Toronto.

-Paul Blart: Mall Cop - suburban shopping, crime, and Segways
+Paul Blart: Mall Cop - Shopping, Crime, & Segways

 2009 Comedy / PG.
 Starring Kevin James (Paul Blart), Keir O'Donnell (Veck Sims), Jayma Mays (Amy), and Raini Rodriguez (Maya Blart)

 Mall Cop features a mall security guard with a Segway who saves the day when a gang of criminals tries to take over the suburban shopping mall where he works.
-What makes this Boston movie fun, aside from the usual chase scenes, is that much of it was filmed in in the Burlington Mall, a popular Boston shopping mall a few miles north of the city.
+What makes this Boston movie fun, aside from the usual chase scenes, is that much of it was filmed in in Burlington Mall, just a few miles north of the city.

 If you've ever shopped at the Burlington Mall, you'll recognize the Bank of America and many of the stores . . . although the Sharper Image is no more.
-Other scenes were filmed at the Northshore Mall and South Shore Plaza, as well as on streets in Burlington and the Boston West Roxbury neighborhood.
+Other scenes were filmed on streets in Burlington and in Boston's West Roxbury neighborhood.

-By the end of this light-hearted Boston movie, you may be left with a desire to shop . . . or possibly try out a Segway yourself, especially if you've seen them recently rolling along Boston streets.
+By the end of this light-hearted Boston movie, you may be left with a desire to try out a Segway yourself, especially if you've seen them recently rolling along Boston streets.

 1984.
 Drama / NR.
 Starring Christopher Reeve (Basil Ransom), Madeleine Potter (Verena Tarrant), Vanessa Redgrave (Olive Chancellor)

-Based on Henry James' 1886 novel of the same name, this Merchant Ivory film explores tensions between an ardent Bostonian reformist and supporter of the suffragist movement, Olive Chancellor, her Mississippi cousin, lawyer Basin Ransom, and the young daughter of a charismatic faith healer, Verena Tarrant.
+Based on Henry James' 1886 novel of the same name and made almost 100 years after its publication, this Merchant Ivory film written by Ruth Prawer Jhabvala explores tensions between an ardent Bostonian reformist and supporter of the suffragist movement, Olive Chancellor, her Mississippi cousin, lawyer Basin Ransom, and the young daughter of a charismatic faith healer, Verena Tarrant.